Veil Act: Background

 After some 25 hours of intense debate by 74 speakers, the law was finally adopted by the Assembly on 29 November 1974 at 3:40 am, by a vote of 284 in favour and 189 against, thanks to the near-unanimous support from the parties of the left and the centre, against the objection of the majority, but not the entirety, of the members on the right, led by Jean Foyer (UDR), and including Simone Veil's own party.

 The law was promulgated on 17 January.
-It was initially in force for a five-year period on an experimental basis.
+It was initially in force for a five-year period, on an experimental basis.
 It was renewed without time limit by law n°79-1204 on 31 December 1979.

 Content

-The Loi Veil decriminalized, for a period of five years, voluntary termination of pregnancy before the end of the tenth week of gestation, with certain conditions:
+The Loi Veil decriminalized voluntary termination of pregnancy before the end of the tenth week of gestation, with certain conditions: